 - Daily Backups

 This is my advice to everyone especially the new blogger, don’t get attracted by any cheap hosting because it will suck you and all your efforts in creating your blog will be a waste.

 Now as you have decided and some might have bought the hosting you need to set up your blog for that you must read Setup WordPress Blog in 5 easy steps

 You can get an E-Book on “Setup WordPress Blog in 5 easy steps” worth $29 (approx Rs.
 1999/-) and a Bonus Gift worth $50 (approx. Rs.
 3500/-) for FREE.
 To claim offer buy any hosting below and mail me the receipt at email@example.com

 - How to create a WordPress Blog in easy steps: Complete guide for beginners in 2019

 - Setup WordPress Blog in 5 easy steps

-You need to choose based on your need and requirement.
+You need to choose based on your needs and requirement.
 I would personally recommend A2 Hosting, SiteGround, ipage, and Blue host in sequential order for blogging and websites.

 If high end managed WordPress hosting is required than WPX and Kinsta are good choices.

-Hope you have got the answer on how to choose the best web hosting?
-Even if you have any doubt while choosing the web hosting, feel free to comment me in the comment section.
+I hope you have got the answer on how to choose the best web hosting?
+Even if you have any doubts while choosing the web hosting, feel free to comment in the comment section.
 I will be more than happy to help you.